Quantum measurement incompatibility in subspaces: Measurement incompatibility in subspaces

 Intuitively, measurements featuring fully compressible incompatibility should be very incompatible.
 The question of quantifying measurement incompatibility has been recently formalised~\cite{DFK19}, and it appears that pairs of measurements based on two mutually unbiased bases (MUBs) are among the most incompatible ones.
-Surprisingly, we find here that a pair of MUBs is not fully compressible (but only partly compressible), see Appendix~\hyperref[app:all]{C}.
-This shows that incompatibility in subspaces captures a different aspect of measurement incompatibility compared to usual quantifiers.
+Surprisingly, the following example shows that a pair of MUBs is not fully compressible (but only partly compressible).
+This shows that incompatibility in subspaces captures a different aspect of measurement incompatibility compared to the usual quantifiers.